 The best seats are in the first “Premium” seating zone at the front of the plane.
-According to the website’s seat map (pictured above), there will be sixteen Premium Economy seats and you can see from the picture that the first four rows on Primera Air’s A321 will be the premium cabin with a 2-2 configuration.
+According to the website’s seat map (pictured above), there will be sixteen Premium Economy seats.
+You can see from the picture that the first four rows on Primera Air’s A321 will be the premium cabin with a 2-2 configuration.

-In Premium, you will get a “free” meal, small amenity kit and a bottle of water, but most crucially, more comfortable seats as they are larger with greater recline.
-Expect a similar product to WOW Air Biz although nothing as good as the Norwegian Premium which verges on a 1980’s Business Class.
+In Premium, you will get a “free” meal, a small amenity kit, and a bottle of water, but most crucially, more comfortable seats as they are larger with greater recline.
+Expect a similar product to WOW Air Biz, although nothing as good as the Norwegian Premium, which verges on a 1980’s Business Class.

-Premium seats are currently priced at $500 one-way compared to $99 one-way in Economy; pretty pricy.
-To be honest, if you have this budget we would always select Norwegian Premium over Prima Air Premium seats.
+Premium seats are currently priced at $500 USD one-way compared to $99 USD one-way in Economy; pretty pricy.
+To be honest, if you have this budget, we would always select Norwegian Premium over Prima Air Premium seats.

 Behind these seats are the main economy seats which are again in a 3-3 single-aisle configuration.